 Jesse says previs is, and always will be, the only style of animation and VFX he ever wants to do.

 “I don’t like doing finals animation.
 Doing the ultra-refining of an animation piece bores me almost to tears.
 I much prefer the broad strokes of animation.
 Knocking out quick pieces and moving onto the next so I can construct a story or shot.
 Don’t get me wrong, previs isn’t the place for lazy or bad animators.
 It’s the opposite.
 To be a successful previs artist, you have to be a very strong animator, able to convey an idea and action simply and quickly.
 Your posing and timing have to be top level otherwise the shots and seq are useless to the filmmakers using them.

 “As a previs artist I can use my animation skills to be a filmmaker.
 Albeit in small pixel-based films that a much more famous and successful filmmaker then uses and takes credit for – but a filmmaker nonetheless.”

 Jesse’s advice for aspiring previs artists?
 Watch as many films as you can and then really study them.
 What made you like a film or sequence and what made you dislike them?
 Then find out how they made the stuff you like.
 Dive deep in the world of film and see what you can learn.

-Learn the fundamentals of character animation, specialist software and performance animation on your way to mastering 2D digital or 3D animation.
+Learn the fundamentals of character animation, specialist software and performance animation on your way to mastering 2D digital, and the foundations of 3D animation.